Usage

 • Drag a card within a column to reorder it.
 The new position is saved to a manual_order property on the note.

 • Right-click a card → Send to top / Send to bottom to jump it to either end of its column without dragging.
+The column stays where you are scrolled — the card leaves and the others close the gap.

 • Drag a card to the Unmapped column to clear its status.